PolicyMe content follows strict guidelines for editorial accuracy and integrity. Learn more about our editorial guidelines.

 than industry average

-The drawbacks are a lack of customization and cash value.
-If you'd rather treat your life insurance policy as an investment vehicle, you may prefer a universal or whole life policy.
+PolicyMe's Term 100 life insurance is cost-effective, straightforward, and easy to budget.
+The drawback is a lack of cash value; if you'd rather treat your life insurance policy as an investment vehicle, you may prefer a universal or whole life policy.

 Pros